DataDog/documentation/content/en/dashboards/widgets/slo_list.md

   text: "Building Dashboards using JSON"
 ---

+SLOs (service-level objectives) are an agreed-upon target that must be achieved for each activity, function, and process to provide the best opportunity for customer success.
+SLOs represent the performance or health of a service.

-The SLO List widget displays a subset of [SLOs][1] over their primary time window.
+The SLO List widget displays a subset of SLOs over their primary time window.
 All other configured time windows are available in the SLO's side panel on the SLO page.
+For more information, see the [SLO][1] documentation.

 {{< img src="dashboards/widgets/slo_list/slo_list_widget_v2.png" alt="The SLO List widget displaying a list of SLOs" style="width:90%;" >}}